Trauma Support

 Manali works from trauma-informed care principles in her therapeutic approach.
 She seeks to create a collaborative, safe, and non-judgmental space to meet the students where they are at.
 She focuses on understanding the mind-body connection to foster resilience and healing.
 She is trained in Cognitive Processing Therapy and Prolonged Exposure specifically for traumatic experiences, and she regularly uses principles of Dialectical Behavior Therapy, Acceptance and Commitment Therapy, and other mindfulness-based practices as appropriate.
 Her clinical interests include but are not limited to intergenerational trauma, immigration/migration trauma, sexual trauma, traumatic experiences in childhood, and the ways in which trauma impacts one’s daily life.
 Manali is a clinical psychologist licensed in the state of New York.
 She received her doctorate in clinical psychology from the University of Toledo and has experience working in community mental health, hospital, and college settings.
 She is fluent in Bengali and Hindi.

-Marcia Stern joined Columbia Health in 2019.
-Prior to joining Columbia, she worked as a Military Sexual Trauma Counselor for the Department of Veterans Affairs Readjustment Counseling Service.
-Marcia has supervised numerous treatment and clinical research projects including a treatment effectiveness trial for children and adolescents exposed to the events of 9/11 at The Mount Sinai School of Medicine and the Jewish Board of Children & Family Services, assessment of a school-based suicide prevention screen at the Division of Child & Adolescent Psychiatry at Columbia University, and training student law guardians in mental health issues at the Hofstra University School of Law.
+Marcia has extensive experience in treating trauma-related symptoms and disorders, and serves as Co-Facilitator of the Trauma Team.
+She has worked with a diverse group of clients from a wide range of backgrounds.
+Prior to joining Columbia, Marcia worked as a Military Sexual Trauma Counselor for the Department of Veterans Affairs Readjustment Counseling Service.
+Marcia has supervised numerous treatment and clinical research projects including a Traumatic Bereavement treatment effectiveness trial for children and adolescents exposed to the events of 9/11 at The Mount Sinai School of Medicine and the Jewish Board of Children & Family Services, assessment of a school-based suicide prevention screen at the Division of Child & Adolescent Psychiatry at Columbia University, and training student law guardians in mental health issues associated with childhood abuse at the Hofstra University School of Law.
+Marcia uses both cognitive behavioral and psychodynamic approaches which are individually tailored to each student's goals and needs.

 Support Groups